 I've worked as a game designer at Sydney based game studio 'Video Game Deluxe' in cooperation with Rockstar Games on LA Noire VR: Case Files.
 I was part of a multi-disciplinary team with professionals across the globe developing ground-breaking content.
-My daily tasks included; bug fixing, QA as well as mechanic design.
+My daily tasks included; bug fixing, QA as well as mechanic design and implementation.

-I was first offered a role in Game Design at Intuitive Game Studios, a startup studio which was just beginning and working on their first title, Malice.
-I was given the role of Junior Game Designer and worked on the prototype, implementation and development of gameplay mechanics as well as managing and working with a small team of 4-5 people.
+I was a Junior Game Design at Intuitive Game Studios, a startup studio which was just beginning and working on their first title, Malice.
+As a Junior Designer I worked on the prototype, implementation and development of gameplay mechanics as well as managing and working with a small team of 4-5 people.
 I also did some QA and well as managed some QA testers.

 I also work on my own personal projects in my spare time.
 Currently I focus very heavily on card and board games.
 I'm the designer of Loot Hoarder, an original card game developed by me and another game designer, Mitchell Lee where players assume the role of adventures all out to gain the most loot!